impact-initiatives/impactR4PHU/README.md

 > Death column in died members individual sheet<br> `Death Location` \<-
 > Location of Death column in died members individual sheet<br>
 > `Do you have all the dates collected?[Left/Join/Birth/Death]` \<-
-> Quetion if you collected all the dates of the respective sections<br>
+> Question if you collected all the dates of the respective sections<br>
 > `Do you still collect num_join and num_left on HH level?` \<- If some
 > selected, another question is asked to check if general number of
 > joiners and leavers are collected on Household level<br>